Skip to main content

 Install

-On Windows systems, installation and activation are straightforward; simply follow the prompts provided by the installation wizard.
+On Windows systems, installation and activation are straightforward: simply follow the prompts provided by the installation wizard.

-For Linux users, it's important to recognize that LabVIEW officially supports only certain Linux distributions.
-If your Linux distribution is officially supported, installation can be done easily by running the INSTALL script located in the installation directory.
-For those using unsupported Linux distributions, like Mint or Deepin (the system running on my computer), manual installation is still possible.
-Start by identifying which Linux family your system belongs to.
-Debian family systems use .deb files from the installation package, while RedHat family systems require .rpm files.
-If the installation package lacks .deb files, you'll need to convert the .rpm files into .deb format.
+For Linux users, note that LabVIEW officially supports only specific distributions.
+If your distribution is supported, installation is straightforward: simply run the INSTALL script in the installation directory.
+For unsupported distributions, such as Mint or Deepin, manual installation is still possible.
+First, determine your Linux family.
+Debian-family systems use .deb files from the installation package, while Red Hat-family systems use .rpm files.
+If the package lacks .deb files, you’ll need to convert the .rpm files to .deb format.

 sudo apt-get install alien